 But I’m not guessing when I say that binakol is associated with the province of Aklan more than any other place in the Visayas.
-I’m not guessing either when I say that there are many versions of binakol — some do not have coconut meat, others have coconut milk in the broth, there are versions with green papaya wedges and there are those which do not contain coconut water at all.
+I’m not guessing either when I say that there are many versions of binakol — some do not have coconut meat, others have coconut milk in the broth, there are versions with green papaya wedges and there are those which do not contain coconut juice at all.

 I used malakanin coconut meat (see a visual guide to everything coconut).
-For the greens, although sili leaves are traditional, I opted for alugbati (sometimes called vine spinach).
-You can use other greens like spinach, malunggay or kamote (sweet potato) sprouts.
+For the greens, although sili leaves are traditional, I opted for spinach.
+You can use other greens like malunggay or kamote (sweet potato) sprouts.

 - 1 tablespoon cooking oil

-- 2 shallots (or 1 onion), thinly sliced
+- 2 shallots - (or 1 onion), thinly sliced

-- 2-inch piece ginger peeled and sliced
+- 3 cloves garlic - peeled and thinly sliced

-- patis (fish sauce), to taste
+- patis (fish sauce) - to taste

-- 4 cups coconut water
+- 4 cups fresh coconut juice

-Heat the cooking oil in a pot.
+- Heat the cooking oil in a pot.
 Saute the garlic, ginger and shallots just until softened.